Beers4Flags/writeups/2017/neverlan/forensic/siths_use_ubuntu/readme.md

 ps faux
 ```

-You can see on figure with netstat a strange process nc.traditionnal hum hum a backdoor :-)
+As you can see above there is a strange process listed. nc.traditionnal, looks like a backdoor to me
 ![Alt](img/figure1.png "netstat results")

 Furthermore on figure with ps it's confirmed by the cron process launch /etc/init.d/rebels